tingyao7798/resume/README.md

 **Craftsman Award (personal)** - _Tencent (2022Q4)_

-* For rearchitecting retrieval of fx rates, reducing execution from order of seconds to sub-100ms
+* For re-architecting retrieval of fx rates, reducing execution from order of seconds to sub-100ms
 * Filed and Awarded Patent

 **Certificate of Distinction** – _NTU (Jun 2015)_